OWASP/CheatSheetSeries/cheatsheets/Deserialization_Cheat_Sheet.md

 Because this call happens before a `readObject()` is called, you can be sure that no deserialization activity will occur unless the type is one that you wish to allow.

-A simple example of this shown here, where the the `LookAheadObjectInputStream` class is guaranteed not to deserialize any other type besides the `Bicycle` class:
+A simple example of this shown here, where the `LookAheadObjectInputStream` class is guaranteed not to deserialize any other type besides the `Bicycle` class:

 ```java
 public class LookAheadObjectInputStream extends ObjectInputStream {